 History & Tradition of Alcoholics Anonymous: Does it Work?

 Alcoholics Anonymous has helped thousands—perhaps millions—of people stop drinking and regain control of their lives.
 Unfortunately, the program is anonymous, which makes it difficult to get data on its effectiveness.
-That being said, the majority of addiction treatment facilities in America use the 12-Step model of addiction treatment.
+However, the majority of addiction treatment facilities in America use the 12-Step model of addiction treatment.
 Many recovering substance abusers find hope and support through group meetings and the Twelve Traditions, the guide for behavior used in 12-Step programs.

-Moderation Management: Harm-Reduction Alternative to AA
+Moderation Management: A Harm-Reducing Alternative to AA

 Although 12-Step programs are popular, they aren’t the only option for long-term control of substance abuse.
 Moderation Management is another support group that encourages its members to consider harm reduction instead of abstinence.